fifthgear/fifthgear-php/README.md

 ##Bulk SKUs Inventory Lookup

-With Fifth Gear's Bulk Inventory API, you can access real-time inventory data for your entire organization including warehouses, call center, and point of sale.
+With Fifth Gear's Bulk Inventory API you can access real-time inventory data for your entire organization including warehouses, call center, and point of sale.
 This service will return a maximum of 5000 records per request. **You will be responsible for passing the correct starting index and end index.**

 **Data Available**